Frequently Asked Questions

 At Okyanos (The Bahamas), patients’ own adipose-derived stem and regenerative cells (ADRCs) are delivered both systemically and directly to areas of damage in the body.
 Among many other functions relevant to addressing different types of chronic conditions, ADRCs are known to be able to repair and replace damaged tissue, reduce inflammation, and restore blood flow.

 Why use stem cells from adipose (fat) tissue and not bone marrow?

 Adipose contains up to 2,500 times more stem and regenerative cells than bone marrow, is more abundant, more quickly obtained and processed to a therapeutic dose using advanced lipoaspirate technology.
 Stem cell extraction from bone marrow is much more painful and can take weeks to process.

-The risks are minimal.
-Okyanos therapies have been shown to be safe and efficacious in scientific and/or medical literature for the conditions we treat, and there have been zero reports of cell-related adverse effects using a patient’s own adipose-derived stem and regenerative cells (ADRCs).
-Further, because these cells are autologous (a patient’s own) the risk of cell rejection is eliminated.
-For cardiac patients, the risk of bleeding is very low and the procedure is similar to having an angioplasty.
+The risks of stem cell therapy are minimal.
+Okyanos therapies have been shown to be safe and efficacious in scientific and/or medical literature for the conditions they treat, and there have been zero reports of cell-related adverse effects using a patient’s own adipose-derived stem and regenerative cells (ADRCs).
+Further, because these cells are a patient’s own the risk of cell rejection is eliminated.